New motoring laws have just been implemented. Here are a few changes that you need to look out for.

 May - MOTs scrapped for classic cars

 It was announced that vehicles over 40 years old would be exempt from an MOT test.
-This law will be put into place in May this year.
+This law will be put into place in May.

 It’s thought that people who own these cars tend to be enthusiasts, and maintain their vehicles well.
 Therefore the need for an MOT isn’t as vital as standard car owners.